keylime/keylime/docs/installation.rst

 Vagrant
 ~~~~~~~

-If you prefer, a `Vagrantfile` is available for provisioning.
+If you prefer, a :code:`Vagrantfile` is available for provisioning.

 Clone the repository and then simply run::